 We’ll be adding more on how to accurately test the impact of email and push campaigns on key growth metrics – stay tuned!

-For now, we hope this article inspires you to create messaging that helps your customers get to the ‘aha moment’ faster, and deliver personalized emails that offer more value and prompt regular product engagement.
+For now, we hope this article inspires you to create messaging that helps reduce customer churn, and deliver personalized emails that offer more value and prompt regular product engagement.

 Want to send more personalized mobile and email messages to your users?Learn more